rabdumalikov/self-driving-donkey-car/README.md

     ```
   * **Remove distortion from images and crop them:**
     ```sh
-    # For big dataset it might take up to two hours.
+    # For a big dataset it might take up to two hours.
     python transform_images.py <path_to_data>
     ```
   * **Flips images and adjust the corresponding meta-information in catalogs:**